The Infinity Gauntlet: Plot

-Resurrected by Mistress Death to correct a perceived imbalance between life and death, the Titan Thanos first encounters the Silver Surfer, and subsequently fakes his own death to proceed without interference.
+Resurrected by Mistress Death to correct a perceived imbalance between life and death, the Mad Titan Thanos first encounters the Silver Surfer, and subsequently fakes his own death to proceed without interference.
 Thanos decides to reacquire the six Infinity Gems that he had previously used as a simple weapon.
 After defeating several of the Elders of the Universe and the In-Betweener, Thanos regains the gems and now has control over the six aspects of existence: Time, Space, Mind, Soul, Reality and Power.
-Ironically, now that Thanos is in possession of his "Infinity Gauntlet", Death advises him via an intermediary she cannot speak directly to him as he is now her superior.
+Ironically, now that Thanos is in possession of his "Infinity Gauntlet", Death must advise him via an intermediary - she cannot speak directly to him as he is now her superior.

 When the Silver Surfer learns that Thanos is still alive and confronts him, Thanos traps the Silver Surfer's soul inside the Soul Gem.
 On "Soul World", the Silver Surfer encounters former enemy of Thanos, Adam Warlock.
 Warlock returns the Surfer to his body and promises to help defeat Thanos.
 The Surfer races to Earth to warn super-team the Avengers about the coming threat.
 Demonic entity Mephisto senses the power in the Infinity Gauntlet and offers to instruct Thanos in its use, while secretly waiting for an opportunity to steal it for himself.

 Angry at Mistress Death's rejection, Thanos creates a shrine in her image, and then traps and burns Nebula – who pretended to be his "grand-daughter" – as an offering.
 When still rejected, Thanos in a fit of rage destroys several stars and then remembers the reason Mistress Death wanted him.
-And so, with only the snap of his fingers, Thanos eliminates half of all living beings in the universe.
+With only the snap of his fingers, Thanos eliminates half of all living beings in the universe.
 The Surfer warns Doctor Strange about Thanos and encourages him to summon Earth's heroes.
 Cosmic entities Galactus and Epoch seek the source of the sudden imbalance, while Warlock and companions Gamora and Pip the Troll leave Soul World and occupy recently dead humans on Earth, reviving and altering the bodies to match their former appearance.
 Warlock appears before Doctor Strange and claims Thanos can only be defeated if Earth's remaining heroes unite under his command.